spdskatr/doingmybest/content/posts/first-crossword.md

 So I learned how to make a [crossword](/misc/crossword) and sent my finished product to a few of my friends.
 It was surprisingly fun watching them solve my puzzles.
 It's especially rewarding when you laugh along with them as they have their "aha" moments with each of the clues.

-# Building the crossword
+# Preparation

+I begin work on planning out the crossword.
 Before I started assembling the crossword, I had already come up with a few ideas for clues that I wanted to add.
 Since the blank spaces in crossword grids should be rotationally symmetric, I had to pair up words with the same length from my word bank, to place them on opposite sides of the crossword.

 It turns out, assembling a crossword itself is sort of like solving a puzzle:
 1. Place the special words you have prepared in various corners of the board.